-Please note that the check variety has been changed to CDC Golden, replacing Cutlass in 2015, and the number of site years and relative performance of varieties may have changed from past publications as a reflection of this.
-Growers should be aware that CDC Golden will be replaced as the check variety by CDC Amarillo in 2017.
+Growers should be aware that the check variety was changed from CDC Golden to CDC Amarillo in 2018, and the number of site years and relative performance of varieties has changed from past publications as a reflection of this.

 The following varieties have purple flower colour and pigmented seed coats: CDC Mosaic and CDC Dakota.
 CDC Mosaic has a maple-patterned seed coat; CDC Dakota has a solid dun (tan) coloured seed coat.
 All other varieties have white flower colour and non-pigmented seed coats.